spring-guides/gs-spring-boot/README.ftl.md

 $ curl -X POST localhost:8080/shutdown
 ```

-The response shows that shutdown through REST is currently disabled:
+The response shows that shutdown through REST is currently disabled by default (thank goodness!):
 ```sh
 {"message":"Shutdown not enabled, sorry."}
 ```

-For more details about each of these REST points, you'll have to dig into the [Spring Boot][spring-boot] project itself.
+For more details about each of these REST points and how you can tune their settings with an ``application.properties` file, feel free to dig into the [Spring Boot][spring-boot] project.

 That is not all
 ---------------
 That last example showed how Spring Boot makes it easy to wire beans you may not be aware you need.
 And it showed how to turn on convenient management services.

-But Spring Boot does more than that.
+But Spring Boot does yet more.
 It supports not only traditional WAR file deployments, but also makes it easy to put together executable JARs thanks to Spring Boot's loader module.
 The various guides demonstrate this dual support through the `spring-boot-maven-plugin`.

-On top of that, Spring Boot also have Groovy support, allowing you to build web apps with as little as a single file:
+On top of that, Spring Boot also has Groovy support, allowing you to build web apps with as little as a single file.

+Put the following code inside **app.groovy**:

 ```groovy
 @Controller